Résumé: Applicant tracking systems (ATS) and online résumés

-According to Forbes, almost 85% of employers use Applicant Tracking Systems (ATS), and it is common for employers to only accept résumés digitally.
-This has changed much about the manner in which résumés are written, read, and processed, as paper-based résumés become an exception rather than the rule.

-Many employers and recruitment agencies insist on résumés in a particular file format.
-Most prefer Microsoft Word documents, while others will only accept résumés formatted in PDF or plain ASCII text.
+According to Forbes, almost 85% of employers now use Applicant Tracking Systems (ATS), and it is common for employers to only accept résumés digitally.
+This phenomenon has changed the way résumés are written, read, and processed, as paper-based résumés become an exception rather than the rule.
+Additionally, many employers and recruitment agencies insist on résumés being submitted in a particular file format.
+Most employers prefer Microsoft Word documents, while others will only accept résumés formatted in PDF or plain ASCII text.

-Since almost all employers now find candidates through search engines and ATS, which use artificial intelligence (AI) to search, filter, and manage high volumes of résumés, it is critical to tailor résumés to ATS standard or risk being eliminated: according to the Harvard Business Review (HBR), 88% of employers believe qualified applicants are filtered out by ATS.
+Since almost all employers now find candidates through search engines, which use artificial intelligence (AI) to search, filter, and manage high volumes of résumés, it is critical to tailor résumés to ATS standards or risk being eliminated from the process before an interview can even take place.
+Unfortunately, according to the Harvard Business Review (HBR), 88% of employers believe qualified applicants are being filtered out by the ATS.

-ATS and to some extent other search engines use natural language processors to parse résumés.
-Résumé parsers often correctly interpret some parts of the résumé while missing or misinterpreting others.
-The best résumé parsers capture a high percentage of information regarding location, names, and titles, but remain less accurate with skills, industries, and other less structured information, and can fail entirely if faced with formats they are not designed to handle.
+Applicant Tracking Systems, and to some extent other search engines, use natural language processors to parse résumés.
+Résumé parsers often correctly interpret some parts of the résumé, while missing or misinterpreting others.
+The best résumé parsers capture a high percentage of information regarding location, names, and titles, but remain less accurate with skills, industries, and other less structured information.
+In fact, the whole system can fail entirely if faced with formats they are not designed to handle.

-According to Indeed, the ideal ATS-friendly résumé uses Arial, Calibri, Cambria, Garamond or Georgia font, does not include graphs, tables, or headers (formatted headers not sections), and uses "keywords" or role-specific words and descriptions in a job description.
+According to Indeed, the ideal ATS-friendly résumé uses the Arial, Calibri, Cambria, Garamond or Georgia font, does not include graphs, tables, or headers (formatted headers not sections), and uses "keywords" or role-specific words and descriptions in a job description.
 Shapes, text boxes, other graphic images should be avoided on résumés or they can set off ATS filters (each ATS varies).
-Résumés written following these rules are more likely to be correctly captured by, and ranked higher by, ATS, thereby making candidates more findable.
+Résumés that follow these rules are more likely to be captured by, and ranked higher by, the Applicant Tracking System, thereby making qualified candidates easier to find.

-AI tools can also be used to test résumés, but AI-generated resume content must be rigorously verified and edited as generative AI produces very consistent sentence structure, and under different jobs with similar responsibilities, often repeats identical phrases.
-This can catch the attention of algorithms, so résumés must be edited carefully to be make it through ATS to be seen by potential employers.
+AI tools can also be used to test résumés, but AI-generated resume content must be rigorously verified and edited as a generative AI product has a very consistent sentence structure, and under different jobs with similar responsibilities, will often repeat identical phrases.
+This can catch the attention of algorithms, so résumés must be edited carefully in order to make it through the ATS if they are ultimately to be seen by potential employers.

-Having a résumé online was first pioneered by professions that benefit from the multimedia and rich detail of an HTML résumé (such as actors, photographers, graphic designers, developers, dancers, etc.) but all job seekers should now have a digital version of their résumé available to employers and professionals who use Internet recruiting.
+Having an online résumé was first pioneered by professions that benefit from the multimedia and rich detail of an HTML résumé (e.g. actors, photographers, graphic designers, developers, dancers, etc.) but all job seekers should now have a digital version of their résumé available for employers and professionals who use Internet recruiting.